 - Symptoms may include itching, burning, and pain around the vagina, labia (vaginal lips), or anal area and thick, whitish, sometimes curd-like vaginal discharge

 - Antibiotics, steroids, birth control pills, and foods high in sugars or starches (breads, pastas, and alcohol) all promote the growth of Candida

 - Douching reduces levels of helpful bacteria in the vagina and is not recommended

-- Alcohol and nicotine promote the growth of yeast
+- Alcohol and nicotine (present in tobacco products) promote the growth of yeast

 - Because yeast grows best in moist areas, wearing looser-fitting pants or underwear can help prevent yeast infections.
 Cotton underwear breathes better than underwear made of polyester or nylon, and can also help reduce yeast growth.